v-xuto/automation-scripts/README.md

 Or you can run `npm run test` directly, which will run `task-A` and `task-L`.

+**Note: Before executing `npm run test`, you need to update the latest `Microsoft Authored templates` in OneNote to the data/AwesomeAzd-OldTemplates.txt file.**

 ### Result
 View the result in the corresponding file under the data folder.